-With so many holiday leftovers I just HAD to make turkey pot pies!
-These are designed to use ALL your leftovers, including veggies, gravy, and meat.
+With so many holiday leftovers I just HAD to make turkey pot pies in a cup!
+These pies are designed to use ALL your leftovers, including veggies, gravy, and meat.
 I made a pot of turkey broth, and used it in the pies – or use your favorite broth.
-This Paleo crust is made of coconut butter and chia seeds!
-It’s very easy to roll out with a rolling pin.
+The Paleo crust is made of coconut butter and chia seeds!
+It’s very easy to roll out the crust with a rolling pin.
 This crust is a slight modification of my Perfect Gluten-Free Coconut Pie Crust, which is great for larger pies.
 Baking in cups is easy and safe, as they’ve been fired for use with hot foods.
 I used 2 16-oz cups for this recipe, which makes 2 large pot pies.
 If you have more hungry eaters around, multiply the recipe accordingly.

 - 150 grams hard coconut butter (2/3 cup softened).
 If mixing by hand or don't have a scale, soften it gently by putting the container in a bowl of lukewarm water.